richmahn/en_tn/2co/front/intro.md

 #### What did Paul mean by "false apostles" (11:13)? ####

-These were Christian leaders who taught that Gentile Christians had to obey the law of Moses in order to follow Christ.
+These were Jewish Christians who taught that Gentile Christians had to obey the law of Moses in order to follow Christ.
 Christian leaders had met in Jerusalem and decided on the matter (See: Acts 15).
 But, it is clear that there were still some groups that disagreed with what the leaders in Jerusalem decided.

 ## Part 3: Important Translation Issues ##